Logiqx/wsw-results/docs/tech/tricks.md

 ## Tricks and Tips

-All of the configuration files are either a JSON or CSV.
+All of the configuration files for this project are either JSON or CSV.

-It is possible to search them efficiently using tools such as *jq* and *csvkit*.
+It is possible to search them efficiently from the command prompt using tools such as [jq](https://stedolan.github.io/jq/) and [csvkit](https://csvkit.readthedocs.io/en/latest/).

 ### jq

-Install *jq* with `sudo apt-get install python3-csvkit`
+Install "jq" with `sudo apt-get install python3-csvkit`

 List of the the groupings being reported:
 ```